-In November 2023, the Company entered into definitive agreements with third parties to complete the construction of the surface infrastructure required to start commercial production in the SN-9 Block.
-Among those agreements, INFRAES S.A.S E.S.P. ("INFRAES") was contracted to construct a pipeline to connect SN-9 facilities to the Colombian transportation network.
-Under the terms of the INFRAES construction agreement, the Company was required to provide an initial letter of credit of approximately \$2.0 million denominated in Colombian pesos, which will remain in place until certain milestones of the construction project are completed.
+In November 2023, the Company entered into definitive agreements with third parties to complete the construction of the surface infrastructure required to start commercial production in the Sinú-9 Block.
+Among those agreements, INFRAES S.A.S E.S.P. ("INFRAES") was contracted to construct a pipeline to connect Sinú-9 facilities to the Colombian transportation network.
+Under the terms of the INFRAES construction agreement, the Company was required to provide an initial letter of credit of approximately \$2.0 million, which was secured with the local bank with a restricted deposit denominated in Colombian pesos.
+In March 2024, the initial deposit-secured letter of credit was replaced with an unsecured standby letter of credit, resulting in the release of the restricted deposit previously required by the local bank.

-9. EXPLORATION AND EVALUATION ASSETS
+8. EXPLORATION AND EVALUATION ASSETS

-Exploration and Evaluation ("E&E") assets consists of the following amounts as at December 31, 2023 and 2022:
+Exploration and Evaluation ("E&E") assets consists of the following amounts as at December 31, 2024 and 2023: